 Presiding Justice David G. Sills of California's Fourth District Court of Appeal passed away on August 23, 2011 at the age of 73.
 Justice Sills was a longstanding member of the Dean's Council and Board of Visitors at the Fowler School of Law.
 His family has asked that donations in his memory be made to the Justice David G. Sills Scholarship Fund that will benefit all Fowler School of Law school students.

-Unlike externships, where student work supports a program director, the Aitken Family Violence Clinic gives students primary responsibility for cases and direct interaction with clients.
+Unlike externships, where student work supports a program director, the Aitken Family Protection Clinic gives students primary responsibility for cases and direct interaction with clients.